 - Important notes about the patient such as if he has elevated vital signs, or perhaps that the patient is ready for discharge

 and the iPhone app will alert the doctor with

-- If an Apple Watch is not linked with the iPhone, a popup notification will be displayed on the iPhone as seen in these screen shots:
+- A popup notification will be displayed on the iPhone as seen in these screen shots:

 And the iPhone app provides a dashboard displaying the doctor’s assignments and because many doctors do not have easy access to tech support staff, the iPhone app displays diagnostic information to solve common configuration problems such as the iPhone’s WiFi connection to the real time peer-to-peer network; iCloud status for redundant and offsite message delivery; Apple Watch connection status if available; iOS app permissions for notifications, location, and Siri; and the status of Guided Access which allows the Doctor to lock the app into the foreground and prevents access to other apps or manually turning off the iPhone.
 This feature allows the app to run at peak performance to ensure that the patient assignments from the charge nurse and doctor responses are delivered near instantaneously.